 Any last tips?

-Yeah - one, which I think helped me, is... what have you done, relevant to your subject, that is unique, and no one else is likely to put down?
-Many people have the same old boring interests and work experience – you need something to separate you from the crowd, and while it’s a gamble to make an individual personal statement, anything individual you do related to your chosen field can only look good.
+What have you done, that is relevant to your subject, that is unique, and likely that no one else is going to write about in their personal statement?
+Many people have similar interests and work experience – you need something to separate you from the crowd, and while it’s a gamble to make an individual personal statement, anything individual you do related to your chosen field can only look good.
 For example, everyone who applies for Economics seems to read The Economist, The Financial Times, and The Guardian.
 So if you put down those, don't expect them to be amazed by your reading around the subject.
-Have a think – what makes you so special?
-If you can’t think of anything then you can’t complain if you get rejected!
+Have a think – what makes you special?

 And the most important thing?